course-details-portlet

 Teaching consists of lectures and seminars.

-In order to be admitted to the final exam an obligatory activity must be approved.
-For more information on this activity, see Blackboard.
+In order to be admitted to the final exam an approved oral presentation is required (see Blackboard for more information).
 The obligatory activity is only given the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments